SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 }
 ```

 Update the main React component to display the values of the properties.
-If the web part hasn't been configured show the standard web part placeholder.
-In the code editor open the **./src/webparts/gallery/components/Gallery.tsx** file and change its code to:
+If the web part hasn't been configured, show the standard web part placeholder.
+In the code editor, open the **./src/webparts/gallery/components/Gallery.tsx** file and change its code to:

 ```ts
 import * as React from 'react';